Our Family of Companies

 Verify their identity

-Confirm the person contacting you is a friend or family member by testing them with a personal question only a trusted source could answer.
+Confirm the person contacting you is a friend or family member by testing them with a personal question or creating a code only a trusted source could answer.

 Evaluate the urgency